Shubhranshu153/circles/Readme.md

 - Restart Visual Studio
 - To manual setup refer ~/docs/msw/install.md
 - For Auto setup use the property sheet.
+- NOTE - The application build has to be done in x86 mode.

 It Takes about 20 mins to build.